Prevalence of oncogenic drivers in non-squamous NSCLC1,*

-Based on an analysis of NSCLC participants in the AACR genie version 8.0 dataset (n=14,485).
-This graph only includes alterations predictive of response to an FDA-approved drug in locally advanced or metastatic NSCLC.2
+*Molecular alteration prevalence can vary slightly between different datasets and studies.
+Values in graph based on approximate molecular alteration frequencies from the AACR genie version 12.0 dataset (N=19,777).
+Participating institutions include academic centers in Western countries.
+This graph only includes alterations predictive of response to an FDA-approved drug in locally advanced or metastatic NSCLC.1

-EGFR, epidermal growth factor receptor; KRAS, Kirsten rat sarcoma viral oncogene homolog; MET, mesenchymal epithelial transition; NSCLC, non-small cell lung cancer; NTRK, neurotrophic-tropomyosin receptor kinase; RET, rearranged during transfection; ROS1, rearrangement of the receptor tyrosine kinase 1.
+EGFR, epidermal growth factor receptor; HER2, human epidermal growth factor receptor 2; KRAS, Kirsten rat sarcoma viral oncogene homolog; MET, mesenchymal epithelial transition; NSCLC, non-small cell lung cancer; NTRK, neurotrophic-tropomyosin receptor kinase; RET, rearranged during transfection; ROS1, rearrangement of the receptor tyrosine kinase 1.

-*Cysteine proteome analysis of 6,451 peptides showed sotorasib only covalently engages with Cys12 of KRASG12C.
-Preclinical studies in 22 cell lines and xenograft models demonstrated that sotorasib does not inhibit KRAS wild-type or non-KRAS G12C lines/tumors.4
+‡Cysteine proteome analysis of 6,451 peptides showed sotorasib only covalently engages with Cys12 of KRASG12C.
+Preclinical studies in 22 cell lines and xenograft models demonstrated that sotorasib does not inhibit KRAS wild-type or non–KRAS G12C lines/tumors.5

 GDP, guanosine diphosphate; TKI, tyrosine kinase inhibitor.